FMMT666/NRF24LU1prog/README.md

     Some boards, e.g. the ChipKIT Max32, perform a reset after the serial port on the PC was opened and spend some seconds in the bootloader first.

+  NOTE 4:

+    Some boards, e.g. the Teensy LC don't come with an external chip for USB communication (e.g. FTDI).
+The communication can only be established after the "boot procedure" (lol, I know :'-) is over.

 ### TERMINAL MODE